siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/iterator.rst

 Outputs
 -------

 This WorkChain does not generate any output!
-It is in fact a tool to help the submission of multiple calculations and keep them all connected and easy accessible through the main workchain node, but it doesn't have any precise scope.
+It is, in fact, a tool to help the submission of multiple calculations and keep them all connected and easy accessible through the main workchain node, but it does not have any precise scope.
-AiiDA provides a powerful querying system to explore all the results of the submitted calculations.
+AiiDA provides a powerful `querying system`_ to explore all the results of the submitted calculations and a tool to `organize the data`_.

 Protocol system